therealOri/d-logger/README.md

-# Here is an example picture of my terminal while running a bot called Arc
+# Here is an example picture of my terminal while being ran/tested on a bot called Arc
 ![](attachments/d-logger-test-example.png)